 Visitor policy for clinic visits, outpatient appointments and procedures

 Please know that waiting areas are very limited and those who are accompanying these patients may be redirected to other areas to wait during the appointment.

 What to Expect When You Visit

 All patients, visitors, and staff are required to wear a face mask at all times while within our facilities, with the exception of children under the age of 2 and those who have trouble breathing or a medical reason for not wearing one.

-Temperature checks are conducted for all patients, visitors, and staff prior to entering our facilities.
+Temperature checks are conducted for all patients, visitors, and staff prior to entering our medical centers.
 Anyone with a temperature of 100.4 or higher will not be allowed to enter, unless they are a patient seeking appropriate medical care for their symptoms.
 Visitors to our medical centers coming to see hospital patients will also be asked a series of COVID-19 screening questions upon entry.